flexivrobotics/isaac_sim_ws/README.md

 3. Run DDK programs to collect data from one or more simulated robots.

 Note: the DDK program doesn't have to run on the same computer as the Elements Studio, it can be any computer that's under the same local network as the Elements Studio computer.

+## Control the simulated robot(s) programmatically

+Besides using the drag-and-drop graphical interface in Elements Studio to create projects to control the simulated robot(s), you can also control them programmatically using [Flexiv RDK](https://github.com/flexivrobotics/flexiv_rdk) (Robotic Development Kit) in a real-time or non-real-time manner:

+1. Set up Flexiv RDK according to the instructions found in the repo.
+2. Start Isaac Sim and Elements Studio.
+3. In Elements Studio, go to *Settings* → *Remote Mode*, then enable Remote Mode and select *Ethernet* from the drop-down list.
+4. Restart the simulated robot by clicking *CHANGE CONNECTION*, then toggle off and on the *Connect* button.
+5. Run RDK programs to control one or more simulated robots.

+Note: the RDK program doesn't have to run on the same computer as the Elements Studio, it can be any computer that's under the same local network as the Elements Studio computer.